census-instrumentation/opencensus-python/README.rst

 Exporters
 ~~~~~~~~~

-You can choose different exporters to send the traces to.
-By default,
-the traces are printed to stdout in JSON format.
-Other options include
+By default, the traces are printed to stdout in JSON format.
+You can choose
-writing to a file, sending to Python logging, or reporting to
-Stackdriver.
+different exporters to send the traces to.
+There are three built-in exporters,
+which are `opencensus.trace.print_exporter`, `opencensus.trace.file_exporter`
+and `opencensus.trace.logging_exporter`, other exporters are provided as
+`extensions <#trace-exporter>`__.

 This example shows how to configure OpenCensus to save the traces to a
 file: